Showing posts with label Udon Thani. Show all posts

 The Thai coach was replaced by Darren Read in April 2018 who lasted just a couple of months before Watcharapong Klahan took over.
 The team ended in a disappointing seventh place as Paniphon Kerdyam was appointed head coach ahead of the 2019 season.

-The club moved into the newly built SAT Stadium, a few miles northwest of the city in Sam Phrao for the new campaign.
+The club moved into the newly built SAT Stadium, a few miles northwest of the city in Sam Phrao, for the new campaign.
 Bruno Correa led the scoring for the Orange Giants as they ended in seventh place before the Thai League reverted to the European calendar for the 2020-21 season.

 Jakarat Tonhongsa had been put in charge of the team during the long break but departed to Muangthong United and was replaced by Jetsada Jitsawad as the season got underway.
-In a season of struggle, João Paulo Sales top scored.
+In a season of struggle, João Paulo Sales top-scored.

 Another Brazilian, Thales Lima starred in 2021-22 as the side improved their league standing.
 The club went through an alarming number of coaches, as Sirisak Yodyardthai, Fernando Sales, Daniel Blanco, Jörg Steinebrunner and Reuther Moreira all had spells in charge of the team before the appointment of Chalermwoot Sa-ngapol.

 New ownership caused much upheaval, especially when it was revealed that the money that was claimed to be in place wasn’t there.
 The club moved back to their previous home in the city for the 2022-23 season.
-Paniphon Kerdyam, Mavi Lopes, and Akbar Nawas in a couple of spells, led the team that finished bottom of Thai League 2 despite the goals of Greg Houla.
+Paniphon Kerdyam, Mavi Lopes, and Akbar Nawas, in a couple of spells, led the team that finished bottom of the Thai League 2 despite the goals of Greg Houla.

 Udon Thai FC was dissolved after the end of the season and didn’t take its place in Thai League 3.